Qlik-PE/DbLoadgen/README.md

   * **preload**: identifies the source of the data to use to preload each table.
 The value may be *data*, which indicates that the initialization data can be found in the *data* section of the table metadata, or it may be an integer which will indicate the number of rows to generate automatically.
-If the value is an integer then the data section in the table metadata is ignored even if it is present.
+If the value is an integer, then the data section in the table metadata is ignored even if it is present.
   * **updateColumns**: the name(s) of the column(s) that should be modified as a part of any update operations.
 New values for these columns will be randomly generated.
 Note